 (a) Relationships.
 Most agreements include a provision like this one, disclaiming any relationship other than that defined in the agreement.

 (b) Severability.
 The severability clause provides that if you wind up in a lawsuit over the agreement and a court rules that one part of the agreement is invalid, that part can be cut out and the rest of the agreement will remain valid.

 (c) Integration.
 The integration provision verifies that the version you are signing is the final version and that neither of you can rely on statements made in the past.

 (d) Waiver.
 This provision states that even if you don’t promptly complain about a violation of the NDA, you still have the right to complain about it later.

 (e) Injunctive Relief.
 An injunction is a court order directing a person to do (or stop doing) something.
 If someone violated your NDA, you would want a court order directing that person to stop using your secrets.

 (f) Governing Law.
-You can choose any state’s laws to govern the agreement, though the most logical state for this provision is the state where the you (Hiring Party) are located.
+You can choose any state’s laws to govern the agreement, though the most logical state for this provision is the state where you (Hiring Party) are located.

 (g) Jurisdiction.
 The purpose of adding a jurisdiction provision to an NDA is to get each party to consent in advance to jurisdiction in one county or state and to give up the right to sue or be sued anywhere else.
-As with the previous provision, the most likely choice is the county and state in which the you (Hiring Party) are located.
+As with the previous provision, the most likely choice is the county and state in which you (Hiring Party) are located.